|

 How do I manage tent camping with my dog to ensure we both enjoy the trip?

-Practice setting up the tent at home so your dog gets comfortable with it before the trip.
+Try setting up the tent at home first.
+Let your dog sniff around and get used to it before you actually head out.

 Similar Posts